First Astrometric Limits on Binary Planets and Exomoons orbiting $\beta$ Pictoris b: Discussion

 Another opportunity for improving sensitivity with astrometry will come from the planned GRAVITY+ upgrade to the GRAVITY interferometer.
 This upgrade will significantly enhance astrometric precision, making it possible to routinely achieve $10$--$30~\mu$as level uncertainties \citep{Bourdarot2022}.
 Compared to our existing dataset, which has a median uncertainty of 70 $\mu$as and a mean uncertainty of 100 $\mu$as, this upgrade could give an order-of-magnitude improvement in sensitivity.
 Since we are currently sensitive to $\approx 30 M_\oplus$ moons, an order of magnitude improvement would give sensitivity to moons as low as a few Earth masses at long periods.

-It will also be possible to probe a larger parameter space by combining astrometric observations with other techniques, in particular radial velocities \citep[e.g.][]{Vanderburg2018AJ, Lazzoni_2022}.
+It will also be possible to probe a larger parameter space by combining astrometric observations with other techniques, in particular radial velocities \citep[e.g.][]{Vanderburg2018AJ, Lazzoni_2022, Ruffio2023AJ}.
 Even though both radial velocities and astrometry probe the ``wobble'' of the planet due to the moon, the signal amplitude of an astrometric orbit scales proportionally to the moon's semimajor axis $a$, while the amplitude of a radial velocity orbit scales with $a^{-1/2}$.
 Therefore, radial velocities are much more sensitive to short-period moons, while astrometry is more sensitive to long-period moons.
 Recently, Kenworthy et al. \textit{in prep} reported the first constraints on exomoons around \betapicb\ using radial velocity observations, achieving 350 $m\,s^{-1}$ precision and demonstrating sensitivity to sub-Saturn mass moons at short orbital periods.
-Combining these short-period radial velocity constraints with our strong astrometric constraints on long-period moons is a promising path forward to searching for moons at all orbital separations around directly imaged planets.
+Overall, combining these short-period radial velocity constraints with strong astrometric constraints on long-period moons is a promising path forward to searching for moons at all orbital separations around directly imaged planets.
+This will be especially important as the next generation of high-resolution spectrographs on 30m class telescopes could achieve radial velocity precisions of order 10-40 m s$^{-1}$, sufficient sensitivity to detect moons with mass ratios as low as ~$10^{-4}$ at short orbital periods \citep{Ruffio2023AJ}.

 Both of these techniques could considerably improve as new telescopes are commissioned. \citet{Vanderburg2018AJ} pointed out the opportunity to make extremely precise radial velocity observations of directly imaged planets with 30-meter class telescopes, where the improved angular resolution will dramatically improve the signal-to-noise ratio of planetary spectra.
 This could improve typical radial velocity precision from hundreds of meters per second to few $m\,s^{-1}$ precision like that achieved on stars today.
 On longer timescales, improving the capabilities of optical long-baseline interferometry could also aid in exomoon detection.
 For example, adding a fifth Unit Telescope to the VLTI (with a longer baseline) could considerably improve the angular resolution and astrometric precision of a successor to GRAVITY.